skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 Using the Tasmota Web Console Command line

-* Set your time zone using standard GMT offset: `Timezone -7` .
+* Set your time zone using standard GMT offset: `Timezone -8` .
+  * This doesn't account for daylight savings time.
+See docs https://tasmota.github.io/docs/FAQ/
 * Test your time with `time`
 * Update your location (use can use https://www.latlong.net/)
-    - Run `Latitude 0.00` for latitude
+    - Run `Latitude 0.0000` for latitude.
+Replace `0.0000` with proper value.
-    - Run `Longitude 0.00` for longitude
+    - Run `Longitude 0.0000` for longitude.
+Replace `0.0000` with proper value.
-* Run `STATUS 7` to see sunrise / sunset with local time
+* Run `STATUS 7` to see sunrise / sunset with local time.
+Ensure it's the actual time.

 ### Setup Timers